Most Common Sports Injuries

 Management and Treatment

-Most sports injuries can be managed with the RICE method:
+Most common sports injuries can be managed with the RICE method:

 • Rest: Avoid activities that may aggravate the injury.